 Are there risks to getting dental implants?

 There are risks with any type of surgery, though the risks are rare and when they do occur, are usually minor.
-We’ll take this moment to remind you that Dr. Port is one of the most experienced implantologists in the region and has successfully placed almost 20,000 implants throughout his career.
-So, when we say you are in good hands at our dental clinic, we mean it.
-Some potential risks with this procedure include infection at the implant site (often avoidable if proper aftercare steps are followed), injury to other teeth or blood vessels, nerve damage, and sinus issues.
+Dr. Port is one of the most experienced implantologists in the region and has successfully placed almost 20,000 implants throughout his career.
+So, when we say you are in good hands at our dental offices, we mean it.
+Some potential risks with this procedure include infection at the implant site (usually avoidable if proper aftercare steps are followed), injury to other teeth or blood vessels, nerve damage, and sinus issues.

 What is the recovery like for dental implants?